JanHerca/urantiapedia/output/wikijs/en/help/github_diagrams_svg.md

 </svg>
 ```

 The creation of SVG content is outside the scope of this help and would involve the use of image vectorization software such as [Inkscape](https://inkscape.org/en/) or similar.
-This task should be carried out by a “Chief Editor” with experience in creating vector graphics.
+This task should be carried out by a “Editor-in-Chief” with experience in creating vector graphics.

 ## Sending files

-If you are a “Chief Editor” using GitHub you can submit diagrams as detailed in the [Chief Editors Help](/en/help/github); if you are an “Assistant Editor”, you can simply send the Markdown files to any Administrator's email or to urantiapedia@gmail.com.
+If you are a “Editor-in-Chief” using GitHub you can submit diagrams as detailed in the [Editors-in-Chief Help](/en/help/github); if you are an “Assistant Editor”, you can simply send the Markdown files to any Administrator's email or to urantiapedia@gmail.com.

 ## External links